top of page

 IMG_2953.JPG

-Instrument Rating-restricted is an additional rating that can be attached to a UK CAA Pilot's licence.
-The rating allows the holder to fly in instrument metrological conditions (in cloud) in UK airspace up to and including class D. The holder is also allowed to fly instrument approaches in visibility down to 1800 meters.
+IMC Rating is an additional rating that can be attached to any UK issued CAA Pilot's licence.
+The rating allows the holder to fly in instrument metrological conditions (in cloud) in UK airspace up to and including class D. The holder is also allowed to fly instrument approaches in visibility down to 1500 meters.

 slider_12.png